 Because despite the overwhelming grind that is never quite ‘done’; despite the taxing stresses of a needy toddler; when I consider my responsibilities towards my daughters, I don’t think of the mental and physical fatigue.

 Awe and Wonder

-I think of the many, many ways both myself and her father bear the potential to inadvertently harm her sweet, sensitive nature – and in doing so, damage her for life.
+I think of the many, many ways both myself and their father bear the potential to inadvertently harm their unique sweet (and often feisty), sensitive natures – and in doing so, damage them for life.

 My husband and I had an epiphany several years ago, the logic of which we all know, but don’t necessarily apply to our own circumstances.
 We came to realise that we never question the things our parents tell us when we’re small.

 As we grow and develop our own minds and understanding of the world, we may begin to call them out on their ideas, theories and values; but as young children, we are programmed to simply accept whatever they tell us as the absolute truth.